natlai123/datasciencecoursera/S03_Getting_and_Cleaning_Data/C3project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-`CodeBook.md` explains the R script, `run_analysis.R`.
-It documents the following:

-1. The steps of cleaning and tidying data.
+`CodeBook.md` explains the R script, `run_analysis.R` by documenting the steps of cleaning and tidying the original data.

-2. The constuction and rationale of the chosen descriptive activity names.
+Before proceeding, users should have installed the R software.
+If not one can download R for free from <https://www.r-project.org/>.